SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 comments: true
 ---

-__DRAFT__ Suppose you had 2 groups of politicians, but one of them thought a pandemic was "fake news", refused to wear masks, congregated indoors with no social distancing, blocked public health spending, _mocking_ public health guidance, _proud_ of their ignorance, and were general jerks about the subject.
-Do you think they'd get infected with a disease more often?
+Suppose you had 2 groups of politicians, but one of them thought a pandemic was "fake news", refused to wear masks, congregated indoors with no social distancing, blocked public health spending, _mocked_ public health guidance, was _proud_ of their ignorance, and were just in general jerks about the subject.
+Do you think they'd get infected with the disease more often?

 Well, I would certainly _think_ so!
 But is there any _data_ to guide us in that opinion?